suyashsingh/suyashsingh.github.io/_posts/2019-12-29-udev-rules.md

 reactivated.net explains a lot about writing udev rule and you can take it as a starting point on writing your own custom udev rules.
 Some of the commands used in the article has to be changed as they have been changed after the article was written.
-For eg. udevinfo written in the tutorial would have to be replaced by udevadm info.
+For eg. `udevinfo` written in the tutorial would have to be replaced by `udevadm info`.
-You can run the commands as
-such from the article but is gives you a good base.
+These commands might not run as such but is gives you a good base.
 You can refer [this link](https://www.tecmint.com/udev-for-device-detection-management-in-linux/) for knowing the recent commands.

-+ This email from Greg KH on lwn is fun to read .
-Also if you want to know more you you read a paper on udev by the developer who created it.. guess who?
++ [This email from Greg KH](https://lwn.net/Articles/65197/) on lwn is fun to read .
+Also if you want to know more you can read a paper on udev by the developer who created it.. guess who?
 Here’s the [link for the paper.](https://landley.net/kdocs/ols/2003/ols2003-pages-249-257.pdf)